T. R. Mahalingam (flautist)

 Tiruvidaimarudur Ramaswamy Mahalingam (6 November 1926 – 31 May 1986) affectionately known as Mali, was a flautist who revolutionised the style of flute-playing in Carnatic music.

 Early life

-TRM was born in Thiruvidaimarudur, Tanjavur district in Tamil Nadu to Ramaswami Iyer and Brahadambal.
+TRM was born in Thiruvidaimarudur, Tanjavur district in Tamil Nadu to Ramaswami Iyer and Neelambal.
 His parents named him after Mahalingaswamy(Shiva), the deity of the nearby Hindu temple.
-He had an elder sibling Devaki and started learning singing music from his maternal uncle Jalra Gopala Iyer, who ran a famous music school.
+He had an elder sister Devaki, an elder brother, 3 younger sisters and a younger brother.
+Started learning singing music from his maternal uncle Jalra Gopala Iyer, who ran a famous music school.
 At age five, he observed other boys playing the flute and secretly, against his father's wishes, he picked up a flute and learnt to play, in three speeds, the Viriboni Varnam in Bhairavi raga entirely by himself.
 As a boy, T.R.
 Mahalingam had the ability to play any song he heard after listening to it only once.
 As such, he quickly advanced through his music training.